afteracademy/goserve-docs/getting-started.md

 ## What is goserve?

 **goserve** is a robust Go backend architecture framework that provides a performant and scalable foundation for building REST APIs.
-It emphasizes feature separation, clean code, testability, and includes built-in JWT authentication, role-based authorization, and microservices capabilities through the gomicro extension.
+It emphasizes feature separation, clean code, and testability with built-in JWT authentication and role-based authorization.

 ## Prerequisites